westpoint-robotics/AY21_RADBOT/README.md

 https://github.com/husky/husky_cartographer_navigation

 ## Heatmap
 The heatmap was based on inserting 2D spheres at a specifc X,Y,Z coordinate in Rviz.
-This coordinate is supposed to be derived from RADBOT's transform ROS topic.
+This coordinate is supposed to be derived from RadBot's transform ROS topic.
 We were unable to fully implement functionality with the transform ROS topic due to difficulties with the pub-sub nature of ROS.
 We substituted by inserting random datapoints into the algorithm as a proof of concept. (https://wiki.ros.org/rviz/Tutorials/Markers:%20Basic%20Shapes)
 ### Final Videos
 https://youtu.be/AtxlUbtp6-c (updated)
 https://youtu.be/2OxCcPV-RPg (original)